Brasenia schreberi J.F. Gmel.

 Origin - Native to the U.S., Central America, Asia, Australia, Africa.

 Other info. - This plant occurs in widely scattered locations in Missouri, predominantly but not exclusively in the southern and eastern parts of the state.
 Its wider distribution includes both western and eastern states of the continental U.S., though it is missing from some mountain and southwestern states.
 Distributional data suggest that it is not particularly common, though it is probably undercollected due to the general inconvenience of gathering aquatic specimens.
-It is easy to identify in the field by virtue of its peltate leaves and the thickly mucilaginous petioles and leaf undersides.
+It is also difficult to prepare specimens, as the adhesive properties of the mucilage effectively glue plants to the blotters used for pressing.
+The species is easy to identify in the field by virtue of its peltate leaves and the thickly mucilaginous coating on submerged parts.
+This latter characteristic renders the plants exceedingly slippery and difficult to handle, and earns it the nickname "snot plant."

 Water shield provides food for waterfowl, and the tuberous roots were eaten by Native Americans in California.
 Young leaves have been used as salad greens in Japan, and can sometimes be found packaged for sale in international grocery stores.
 The floating leaves afford shade and shelter for fish, and good fishing can often be found where the plant is abundant.
 It can become a nuisance in shallow ponds and lakes, growing so thickly as to block light and gas exchange.
 The mucilaginous coating on plant parts may retard loss of water during times of drought, and may also discourage herbivory.